MediaWind/react_kiosk_engine/docs/jsonFormat.md

 The print's `state` is an object containing the current print informations:

 - `ticketPDF` is the string of a base64 pdf corresponding to the created ticket.
-It can also be null.
+It can also be `null`.
 - `ticketCreationRequested` is the request triggered with a `createticket` input [action](#action-types)
 - `printRequested` is the request triggered with a `printticket` input [action](#action-types)